Follow us on Facebook

 (1) Student Identification card,

-Note that the on-line payment system is implemented.
-The tuition fee will be deducted automatically from the bank account at the time the students register.
-Thus, the students must calculate the total fee that must be paid and deposit enough cash in the account.
+The BBA International Program is implementing the on-line payment system.
+Thus, the students must calculate the total fee that must be paid and deposit the require amount of cash in the account.

 The Program will assign seats to all students for general basic courses, business core courses, and major area courses.
 Thus, there is no need for the students to request quota for those courses.

 The list of courses offered during each semester will be made available at the BBA website.
-The tuition fee can also be calculated using the information that is available at BBA website.
+The tuition fee is as follow.

-3. Declare or Change Selected Major Area, Minor Area (if any), and Double Major Area (if any)
+3. Declare or Change Selected Major Area and Minor Area (if any)

-The students must declare or confirm the selected major, minor, or double major areas via BBA website during the specified time period (Period I: April 16 - 30 / Period II: October 1 - 15) so that the selected areas are kept in the database.
+The students must declare or confirm the selected major and minor area (if any) via BBA website during the specified time period so that the selected areas are kept in the database.
 The information will be used to assign the courses to be registered to each student.
-If the students would like to change the major, minor, or double major areas later, ones must update the information in the database via the link in the BBA website.
-Moreover, the written and signed petition request for change of major, minor, and double major must be sent to the BBA office.
-The academic advisor’s approval is required.
+If the students would like to change the major or minor area (if any) later, ones must update the information in the database via the link in the BBA website during the specified time period.

 Note that students who decide to change the selected fields of study must acknowledge the risk of not graduating within the specified time period.
 The Program will assign seats to those students based on the updated information.
 The students, themselves, must check the prerequisite requirements and revise their study plan that might result from the change of field of study.
 The students might not be able to register in some of the courses assigned by the Program because of prerequisite requirements.
 In that case, the students must plan their study and find the course replacements.
 The cross cohort request must be sent to request for the courses that are not assigned by the Program.

-4. Course Quota Request for Free Elective Courses
+4. Course Quota Request for Elective and Free Elective Courses

-After consulting with study plan, students who would like to register in free elective courses must request the quota for those courses in the BBA website.
-The quota request system for free elective courses is a system used to allocate seats to students who would like to register in free elective courses under “First-come, First-serve” basis.
+After consulting with study plan, students who would like to register in elective and free elective courses must request the quota for those courses in the BBA website.
+The quota request system for elective and free elective courses is a system used to allocate seats to students who would like to register in free elective courses under “First-come, First-serve” basis.

-The list of free elective courses will be available at BBA website before the registration period.
+The list of elective and free elective courses will be available at BBA website before the registration period.

 After completing the quota request procedures, the Program will forward the results to the Office of the Registrar.
 The students can later register in the requested course(s) via Vision Net system.